Susanhuynh/DataEngineering-Project/Week_1_basics_n_setup/README.md

 `-e POSTGRES_PASSWORD="root"`: Password of our PostgreSQL user.
 `-e POSTGRES_DB="ny_taxi"`: Name of our database.

-- [x] Access new database by progres through pgcli `pgcli -h localhost -p 5432 -u root -d ny_taxi`
+- [x] Access new database by progres through pgcli:
+`pgcli -h localhost -p 5432 -u root -d ny_taxi`

 - [] Load CSV data file to our new database on Postgres by Jupyter Notebook